hychiang73/ipio_touch_driver/README.md

 * V1.0.1.1
  * Add i2c segmental read.
- * Redesign protcol structure.
+ * Redesign protocol structure.
 The protocol now became single moudle to have its own c file.
  * Define macros to enable some common functions.
  * Enable IRQ before handling the event triggered by fw.
  * Add block tag at boot upgrade and reserved block for customers.